LEGAL STUDIES DEPARTMENT

 - Students will create client correspondence.

-- Students will demonstrate the use of the Microsoft suite (Word, PowerPoint and Excel) in their completion of assignments.
+- Students will demonstrate the use of the Microsoft Office Suite (Word, PowerPoint, and Excel) in their completion of assignments.

 - Students will complete assignments using legal specific software.